Junkers J1, 1915

 Key Takeaways:

-• The Junkers J1 (1915) was the first aircraft to feature an all-metal design, a revolutionary concept for its time.
+• The Junkers J1 of 1915 was the first aircraft to feature an all-metal design, pioneering a construction method that would eventually become standard.

 See a mistake?
 Contact us.